jackocnr/intl-tel-input/README.md

 ```

 ## Current features
-* Add the flag dropdown to any of your existing inputs with one line of JavaScript
-* Select a country from the dropdown to populate the input with it's international dial code
+* Selecting a country updates the dial code of the entered number
-* Click off the dropdown to close it
-* Type a different dial code to automatically update the displayed flag
+* Typing a different dial code automatically updates the displayed flag
-* Specify "preferred countries" (top of list) on initialisation e.g.
+* Option to specify "preferred countries" (which appear at the top of the list) e.g.

         preferredCountries: ["US", "GB"]

+* Option to set "america mode" (enabled by default), which doesn't display the +1 for American numbers, because a lot of Americans are unfamiliar with international dial codes

+        americaMode: false

 ## Roadmap
 * Type country name to select it